iapyeh/GGeditor/README.rst

 GGeditor
 ********

-GGeditor hope to help you to focus on writing your idea instead of marking them up.
+GGeditor hopes to help you to focus on writing your idea instead of marking them up.

 \ |STYLE0|\  is a Google Docs Add-on for generating \ |LINK1|\  file from the Google Docs.
 The generated reST file can be committed to the Github repository with the GGeditor.
 Then, that repository’s documentations hosted by the \ |LINK2|\  got automatically updated.